-B2 Controlled Activity Approval - NSW Office of Water
+B1 Controlled Activity Approval - NSW Office of Water

 The applicant must obtain a Controlled Activity Approval under the Water Management Act 2000 from the NSW Office of Water.
-The Approval must be obtained prior to Stage 1.

-Application forms for a Controlled Activity Approval are available from the Department or the Department's website www.water.nsw.gov.au.
+Application Forms for a Controlled Activity Approval are available from the Department or the Department's web site www.water.nsw.gov.au.

-The Controlled Activity Approval must be submitted to the Principal Certifying Authority prior to the release of the Subdivision Construction Certificate.
+The Controlled Activity Approval must be submitted to the Certifying Authority prior to the release of the Subdivision Construction Certificate.

-B3 Landscape Works
+B2 Landscape Works

-Street tree planting and landscaping of public reserves must be undertaken by the developer to Council's satisfaction and at the developer's cost.
-In this regard, two copies of a landscape plan prepared by a Landscape Architect must be submitted to and approved by Council prior to the issue of the Subdivision Construction Certificate.
+Street tree planting and other landscaping must be undertaken by the developer to Council's satisfaction and at the developer's cost.
+In this regard, two copies of a landscape plan prepared by a Landscape Architect must be submitted to and approved by the Certifying Authority prior to the issue of the Subdivision Construction Certificate.
 The time schedule for street tree planting must be detailed on the landscape plan.
 The landscape plan must be prepared in accordance with Council's Landscape Guidelines Development Control Plan, available from Council's Customer Service or can be downloaded from Council's website.